U.S. Department of State Seal

 If you decide to travel to Saudi Arabia:

-Yemen Border, Abha airport, and Qatif in the Eastern Province and its suburbs, including Awamiyah – Level 4: Do Not Travel
+Travel within 20 miles of the Yemen Border and Qatif in the Eastern Province, including Awamiyah – Level 4: Do Not Travel

 Militants in Yemen have attacked Saudi border towns and other sites in Saudi Arabia with armed drones, missiles, and rockets.
 Civilians that are near the border with Yemen are especially at risk.
 Terrorist groups continue plotting possible attacks in Saudi Arabia, including in Qatif.